vishpai/ProgrammingAssignment2/README.md

 5. Submit to Coursera the URL to your GitHub repository that contains the completed R code for the assignment.

+### Updates
+cachematrix.R file that existed in the GitHub repository has been updated with 2 functions.
+1. `makeCacheMatrix`: inverses the matrix and caches into object
+2. `cacheSolve`: Consumes the object data when available in the cache

 ### Grading

 This assignment will be graded via peer assessment.